-The Lobkowicz Palace will open its doors starting May 6, 2021 at 10:00.
-Visitors can look forward to a new exhibition titled ‘Portrait in Music’.
+Visitors can look forward to an exhibition titled ‘Portrait in Music’.
 Czech architects Martin Hrdina and Michal Pavlík redesigned two rooms into the shape of a Baroque guitar, creating the impression of walking through a musical instrument.
 The inclusion of audio-visual technology brings an interactive element to the galleries.
 For example, visitors can get lost in the music of Beethoven streaming from one of the sound showers, surrounded by portraits of musical luminaries and Lobkowicz family members.
-The new exhibition is open every Thursday and Friday from 10:00 to 17:00, and on Saturdays and Sundays from 10:00 to 18:00.
+The new exhibition is open every day from 10:00 to 18:00.

 A day spent at Nelahozeves Castle brings a lifetime of memories.
 A quick 30-minute train ride from Prague’s Masaryk train station transports happy visitors far from the congested, tourist laden streets of Prague to the charming and historic renaissance splendor of the Lobkowicz country estate.
 Here visitors will be treated to an authentic taste of Bohemian holiday traditions.